cmbarrosb/NBClassifier/README.md

 ### Flags
 - `--negation`, `-n`
   Enable negation removal: tokens in a negated scope (after “not”, “never”, etc., until punctuation) are dropped to prevent misleading positive cues.

+- `--min-freq`, `-f`
+  Minimum global token frequency to include tokens in the vocabulary and output vectors (default: 1).

 ## Training & Testing: `NB.py`
 Implements a multinomial Naïve Bayes classifier with add‑one smoothing on likelihoods.